-It’s no secret that we’re BIG on mapo tofu around here.
-Surprisingly easy to make and packing a giant flavor punch, it’s rich, creamy, spicy, numbing and umami all at once.
-The secret to a truly great mapo tofu is in the Doubanjiang, or preserved fava bean paste, also known as the “soul of Sichuan cuisine", not to be confused with preserved black bean paste, or soy bean paste!
+It’s no secret that we’re big on mapo tofu around here.
+Surprisingly easy to make and packing a giant flavor punch, it’s rich, creamy, spicy, numbing, and umami all at once.
+The secret to a truly great mapo tofu is doubanjiang, or preserved fava bean paste or broad bean paste (also known as the “soul of Sichuan cuisine”), not to be confused with preserved black bean paste or soybean paste!

 This dish is incredibly warming and delicious, a perfect main course for a feast.
-The quality of Doubanjiang you use is important here as its the main event, giving the fish and tofu its deeply layered umami flavor.
+The quality of doubanjiang you use is important here, as it contributes to the main flavor and imbues the fish and tofu with rich umami tastes.

-1 large whole fish like sea bass or flounder scaled and cleaned
+1 large whole fish like a sea bass or flounder—scaled and cleaned

 1 tsp salt